 “But you’ve just hopped off the plane in Western Australia with your dreams and a cardigan!” hear you cry in disbelief.
 Well, actually, I totally just got that from a Miley Cyrus song, but you may say something along those lines.

 How can I admit to not beaming with happiness at the carefree joy my life may seem to project?
 How can I complain when the sun is shining, I am exploring a new city and I am in the nation where Tim Tams can be eaten every day?

-For those not in the know, Tim Tams are a chocolate covered chocolate biscuit that are excellent dunkers in a cup of tea.
+For those not in the know, Tim Tams are an Australian chocolate covered chocolate biscuit that are excellent dunkers in a cup of tea.
 Being English, this is a huge advantage to living in Australia and I go so far as to say they are superior to the UK’s Penguin biscuit.
 Yep, I went there.